sriramab/gamamanual/Content/Tutorials/Tutorials/TreeD/ThreeD_step1.md

 ## Complete Model

-This model is available in the model library (under Tutorials > 3D) and the SVN version of the model can be found here [Model 01.gaml](https://code.google.com/p/gama-platform/source/browse/branches/GAMA_CURRENT/msi.gama.models/models/Tutorials/3D/models/Model%2001.gaml)
+This model is available in the model library (under Tutorials > 3D) and the GIT version of the model can be found here [Model 01.gaml](https://github.com/gama-platform/gama/tree/master/msi.gama.models/models/Tutorials/3D/models/Model 01.gaml)

 ```
 model Tuto3D